 The two main ways to do that are by building…

-Trust – You need to demonstrate integrity by being honest and direct.
-So even if someone disagrees with your opinions or values (like many do with Howard Stern), they feel comfortable opening up, too.
+- Trust.
+You need to demonstrate integrity by being honest and direct.
+So even if someone disagrees with your opinions or values, they feel comfortable opening up, too.
 When people sense you’re bullshitting or just trying to impress them where they will hold back.